2025 British Open: Round one (qualifiers)

-At the held-over qualifiers played in Cheltenham, the defending champion Mark Selby defeated David Grace 4–1, and the previous year's runner-up John Higgins recovered from 1–3 behind against Mark Davis to win the match in a deciding frame.
+At the held-over qualifiers played in Cheltenham, the defending champion Mark Selby defeated David Grace 4–1, and the previous year's runner-up John Higgins came from 1–3 behind to beat Mark Davis in a deciding frame.
 Judd Trump, the world number one, made two centuries of 103 and 101 as he whitewashed Aaron Hill in 53 minutes.
 "I have felt good this season, the results just haven't quite come," said Trump, who had not won a title in 2025.
 "Games like the one tonight give you a boost.
 I have scored well in most matches, my opponents have just some brilliant balls at the winning line and not given me a chance."
 The reigning World Champion Zhao Xintong defeated amateur player Ashley Hugill in a deciding frame, and Neil Robertson whitewashed amateur player Alfie Davies.
 Kyren Wilson made a 141 break as he beat Chris Wakelin 4–1, and Mark Williams made a 127 in the last frame of his 4–2 victory over Si Jiahui.
-Shaun Murphy advanced by beating Ross Muir 4–1, and Mark Allen, recent winner of the 2025 English Open, defeated Jiang Jun by the same score.
+Shaun Murphy advanced by beating Ross Muir 4–1, while Mark Allen, recent winner of the 2025 English Open, defeated Jiang Jun by the same score.